lorenjohnson/lorenjohnson_hugo/content/20230101-digital-alchemy/index.md

 ## Heaven is a place where nothing ever ever happens

 Digital media is effectively static and unchanged by the passing of time.
-Traditional mediums patina, yellow, curl and decompose with time in ways familiar and often revered and comforting.
+Traditional media patinas, yellows, curls and decomposes in familiar, often revered, and comforting ways.
+Meanwhile most us ....

 ## Current research